csc-training/GenieWebApp.jl/docs/src/openshift/container.md

 # Creating a Container for the Application
+## Installing a Container Engine
+We will use the [Podman](https://podman.io/) container engine for building and running containers.
+We should begin by [installing Podman](https://podman.io/getting-started/installation).
+However, we recommend using Podman instead of Docker because Podman is daemonless, making it easier to install and run.
+Although, we can use the Docker's documentation as [reference for Dockerfile](https://docs.docker.com/engine/reference/builder/).

 ## Ignoring Files from the Container
 The container image needs to ignore files that it does not need to function, such as local project files, automatically-generated files, or version control files from the container image.
 We can ignore files by creating a `.dockerignore` file, which works for Genie applications.